 The Hobo Code and the advent of the railroad

 The end of the 19th century saw a rapid advancement of America’s railroad network.
 For the first time, people could travel across the country with relative ease and comparably quickly.
 Unlike horse carriages and wagons, these new trains were easy to hop on and hop off without a ticket.
-The majority were used to transport goods and freight, so they would often travel directly into areas with factories looking for workers.
+Most were used to transport goods and freight, so they often traveled directly into areas with factories looking for workers.

 A necessary system of communication

 Hobos received mixed receptions from the people and places they approached for work.
 Some people were keen to help, whereas others looked down on these workers: the latter could be violent or could refuse to pay after hobos had completed the work.
 In order to stay safe when approaching houses or towns, hobos needed an easy system to warn and inform other people of what to expect.
 This intricate system of symbols became the Hobo Code.